Qatar corruption scandal at the European Parliament: Allegations and events leading up to the arrests

-As of 2025, the legal case in the Qatargate is still to be decided.
+In the spring of 2022, Belgian security services mounted a surveillance operation against former MEP Antonio Panzeri, following a tip-off from another European intelligence service that he had been accepting bribes from Morocco.
+Information was passed on to the federal prosecutor's office, which opened an investigation in July 2022.

 According to the testimony of Francesco Giorgi, since 2019, Qatar has funneled cash to Antonio Panzeri.

 Panzeri, a former member of the European Parliament, and Eva Kaili, a sitting member, were trying to influence voting at the European Parliament in favour of Qatar.
 Bribes related to Qatar, as well as the Mauritanian government, were, according to Giorgi, channeled through a Brussels-based organization co-founded by Panzeri called Fight Impunity.
 Iqbal Survé, a controversial businessman from South Africa, was found to be the largest donor to Fight Impunity via his Sekunjalo Development Foundation.
 Survé's foundation made a donation of €250,000 to the lobbying group between July and September 2020.

 Belgian authorities are investigating a broader scheme, aimed at influencing decisions by the European Parliament in favour of Qatar.

 Panzeri's testimony contradicts that of Giorgi, who is Kaili's partner and a former parliamentary advisor to Panzeri, in certain aspects.
 In his leaked interview with Belgian authorities, Panzeri claimed that the first cash payments came from Morocco, prior to Qatar's involvement.
 The significant leaks of testimonies in the case are raising legal concerns for the Belgian authorities as they continue their investigation.

 Kaili's actions had already attracted suspicion among the members of her S&D party before her arrest.
 Dutch lawmaker Lara Wolters, who served in the European Parliament with the same political group as Kaili, described Kaili's modus operandi in an interview with the EU Scream podcast.
 According to Wolters, Kaili tried to prevent her from expressing views critical of Qatar during discussions in the European Parliament.
 Kaili's last known action in favour of Qatar before her arrest was casting a vote in the Civil Liberties Committee (of which she was not a member) in support of a report advocating for visa-free travel to the EU for Qatari citizens.
 While this vote was allowed under the European Parliament' rules, Kaili should have notified members and parliament staff of her intention to vote in advance, which she failed to do.
 German member Gabriele Bischoff said that Kaili's vote violated "internal rules".